Create a package for your machine install

 You can publish your package to any feed you have access to.
 We will publish to the public Chocolatey community feed.
 To do this you will need to register a free Chocolatey account and obtain an API key.

-Once you have a Chocolatey account and have followed the instructions on the Registration confirmation regarding setting your API key, you can use Chocolatey's cpush command to accomplish this:
+Once you have a Chocolatey account and have followed the instructions on the Registration confirmation regarding setting your API key, you can use Chocolatey's choco push command to accomplish this:

 Boxstarter saves all packages to its LocalRepo property.
-Now cpush will find the .nupkg file and upload it to the Chocolatey community feed.
+Now choco push will find the .nupkg file and upload it to the Chocolatey community feed.
 See Publishing Packagesfor more details regarding package publishing and using different feeds.

 Install the Package anywhere